**Eugene & Springfield Cancel Flock Contracts!!**

 back to top

-Do Flock / ALPR cameras impact marginalized communities?
+Do Flock cameras impact marginalized communities?

 Yes.